 Top-picks for diabetes self-management resources (plus delish recipes)

 If you have diabetes, wouldn't it be nice to have one place for diabetes self-management resources?
-Do you have a family member with diabetes, and you're on the lookout for educational support toward their healthy lifestyle?
-Here are some of my favorite websites for diabetes self-management resources, self-care, and recipes.
+Do you know a family member with diabetes?
+Are you on the lookout for educational support toward their healthy lifestyle?
+Here are some of our favorite websites for diabetes self-management resources, self-care, and recipes.

-When you have diabetes, your daily list of habits to stay on top of your blood sugar feels complicated and involved!
-Blood sugar testing, trial-and-error medication, do's and don'ts of everything you eat -the list keeps growing.
+When you have diabetes, the daily list of habits to stay on top of your blood sugar feels complicated and involved.
+Blood sugar testing, trial-and-error medication, decisions around what to eat and when-the list keeps growing.
 Oh, and don't forget about making time for exercise.

-Here are some of my favorite websites to help you optimize your health and get the support you need if you or a loved one has diabetes.
+Here are some of our favorite websites to help you optimize your health and get the support you need if you or a loved one has diabetes.

-Whether you are newly diagnosed or want to review, these websites provide important information about what is happening in your body and why controlling blood sugar is vital.
+Whether you are newly diagnosed or want to review, these websites are among the best diabetes self-management resources.
+They provide essential information about what is happening in your body and why controlling blood sugar is vital.

 A trusted resource for credible information about all-things diabetes, the ADA or American Diabetes Association provides evidence-based education, delivers community-based services, conducts research, and advocates for those living with diabetes.

-Both an online resource and a print magazine, the Diabetes Self-Management Magazine is my favorite magazine for people with diabetes.
+Both an online resource and a print magazine, the Diabetes Self-Management Magazine is a favorite magazine for people with diabetes.
 It contains accurate information, tips, and recipes.

-A trusted resource for all things related to type 1, type 2, and gestational diabetes, the Joslin Diabetes website includes extensive information across the lifespan on topics such as diet, exercise, and wellness, as well as on-going research.
+A trusted resource and Harvard Medical School partner for all things related to type 1, type 2, and gestational diabetes, the Joslin Diabetes website includes extensive information across the lifespan on topics such as diet, exercise, and wellness, as well as ongoing research.

-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) is a government organization dedicated to providing evidence-based information about diabetes and related diseases.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) is a government organization that provides evidence-based information about diabetes and related diseases.
 Their website includes health information, resources, research, and news.

 diaTribe is a non-profit, patient-focused online publication.
-Their website covers a wide range of topics related to type 1 and type 2 diabetes, such as medications, new research, new technologies, recipes, advocacy, and education.
-They translate medical information into easy-to-understand information for individuals with no medical background.
+Its website covers a wide range of topics related to type 1 and type 2 diabetes, such as medications, new research, new technologies, recipes, advocacy, and education.
+Their team translates medical information into easy-to-understand information for individuals with no medical background.

 American Diabetes Association online recipe service